grahamkatana/books_rag/README.md

 been verified against a real local Postgres instance during development, not just SQLite, including the constraint-naming convention (`app/models/base.py`) that SQLite's batch-alter mode needs and Postgres simply ignores since it doesn't need the workaround.
+Every migration that adds a `NOT NULL` column also sets a `server_default` for the `ALTER TABLE` itself (then drops it immediately after, since the model's Python-level `default=` handles every future insert) -- without this, a fresh install's empty tables would hide a bug that only bites on a real upgrade against a database that already has rows in it, which is genuinely the more common case once this is actually in use.

 `docker-compose.yml`'s `postgres` service uses `POSTGRES_PASSWORD` from
 `.env` (defaults to `book_rag_dev_password` if unset -- change this